yclicourt/yclicourt/README.md

 - 👋 Hi, I’m Yoan Carlos Licourt Acosta
-- 👀 I’m interested in integrate to Devops Engineer
+- 👀 I’m interested in integrate to Mobile Engineer
-- 🌱 I’m currently working as Backend Developer and Devops Engineer
+- 🌱 I’m currently working as Backend Developer and Mobile Engineer
-- 💞️ I’m looking to collaborate on a project or working like as Backend Developer
+- 💞️ I’m looking to collaborate on a project or working like as Mobile Developer
 - 📫 How to reach me: contact to me by: e-mail: yclicourt@gmail.com